Michael Sweeney (athlete)

-Michael Sweeney was an Irish-American track and field athlete.
+Michael Sweeney (born 27 October 1872) was an Irish-American track and field athlete.
 He was the high jumping world champion in 1892 and 1895.
 He was also the professional athletics champion at the 1900 Paris Olympics in the 100-meter dash, the high jump, and the long jump.

 He was the holder of the world high jump record at 1.97 m, and known as an innovator in the progress of high jump technique through his development of the eastern cut-off style.
 After his high jumping career, Sweeney became a track and field coach at Yale, as well as at The Hill School.